-The recent approval of COVID-19 vaccines provides great hope of brighter days ahead in 2021.
+The approval of COVID-19 vaccines provides great hope that we can return to some form of normality in 2021.

 Am I at higher risk of contracting COVID-19 due to having epilepsy?